SAE J1772

-SAE J1772, also known as a J plug or Type 1 connector after its international standard, IEC 62196 Type 1, is a North American standard for electrical connectors for electric vehicles maintained by SAE International under the formal title "SAE Surface Vehicle Recommended Practice J1772, SAE Electric Vehicle Conductive Charge Coupler".
+SAE J1772, also known as a J plug or Type 1 connector after its international standard, IEC 62196 Type 1, is a North American standard for electrical connectors for electric vehicles.
+It is maintained by SAE International under the formal title "SAE Surface Vehicle Recommended Practice J1772, SAE Electric Vehicle Conductive Charge Coupler".

 The SAE maintains the general physical, electrical, communication protocol, and performance requirements for the electric vehicle conductive charge system and coupler.
 The intent is to define a common electric vehicle conductive charging system architecture including operational requirements and the functional and dimensional requirements for the vehicle inlet and mating connector.

 The J1772 5-pin standard supports a wide range of single-phase (1φ) alternating current (AC) charging rates.
 They range from portable devices that can connect to a household NEMA 5-15 outlet that can deliver 1.44 kW (12 A @ 120 V) to hardwired equipment that can deliver up to 19.2 kW (80 A @ 240 V).
 These connectors are sometimes informally referred to as chargers, but they are "electric vehicle supply equipment" (EVSE), since they only supply AC power to the vehicle's on-board charger, which then converts it to the direct current (DC) needed to recharge the battery.

 The Combined Charging System (CCS) Combo 1 connector builds on the standard, adding two additional pins for DC fast charging up to 350 kW.

 History

 The main stimulus for the development of SAE J1772 came from the California Air Resources Board (CARB).
 Early electric vehicles like the General Motors EV1 and Toyota RAV4 EV used Magne Charge (SAE J1773), an inductive system.
 CARB rejected the inductive technology in favor of conductive coupling to supply electricity for recharging.
 In June 2001, CARB adopted the SAE J1772-2001 standard as the charging interface for electric vehicles in California.
 This early version of the connector was made by Avcon and featured a rectangular connector capable of delivering up to 6.6 kW of electrical power.
 The California regulations mandated the usage of SAE J1772-2001 beginning with the 2006 model year.

-CARB would later ask for higher current delivery than the 6.6 kW that the 2001 J1772 (Avcon) standard supported.
+CARB later asked for higher current delivery than the 6.6 kW that the 2001 J1772 (Avcon) standard supported.
 This process led to the proposal of a new round connector design by Yazaki which allowed for an increased power delivery of up to 19.2 kW delivered via single phase 120–240 V AC at up to 80 amps.
 In 2008, CARB published a new standard that mandated the usage of the new connector beginning with the 2010 model year; this was approved in 2012.